sassoftware/jsl-hamcrest/README.md

 your needs.
 In fact, JMP development even uses them to test JMP itself.The presentation will cover this framework and its use in testing an example JSL application, from individual functions to the automation of GUI interactions.

+## Documentation

+Check out our [documentation](https://sassoftware.github.io/jsl-hamcrest/#File:Matchers-Index.txt) website for detailed information about using JSL-Hamcrest.

 ## Getting Started